-Malado (born Malado Baldwin-Tejeda, 1975 in Portland, Oregon) is a Los Angeles based multi-media artist, known for her work in text and image.
-Her work traces intimate personal and larger geographic and historic memories through symbolically imbued imagery in multiple mediums.
-Outstanding influences in her work include a childhood spent in Dakar, Senegal and Bamako, Mali as the daughter of former Peace Corps volunteers in a mixed-race family of hispanic heritage.
-She spent more than 15 years living and working in New York City before moving to LA in 2013.
+Malado Baldwin is an American multi-media artist based in Los Angeles.
+Her work in multiple media examines the intersection of culture and identity through the re-telling of personal narratives.
+Outstanding influences in her work include a childhood spent in Dakar, Senegal and Bamako, Mali as the daughter of former Peace Corps volunteers.
+She holds a BA in comparative literature from Swarthmore College, and an MFA in painting from the New York Studio School.
+She spent more than 15 years living in New York City before moving to Los Angeles in 2013.

-Malado earned a Master’s degree in Painting at the New York Studio School in 2006, and a Bachelor of Arts in Comparative Literature, with concentrations in Film and Fine Art, at Swarthmore College in 1997.
-Her work is in public and private collections, including her early film work as a part of Miranda July’s Joanie4Jackie tapes at Bard College and the Getty Research Institute, the William Louis-Dreyfus collection, Kean University, Michael Levine Foundation, and more.
+Her work is in public and private collections, including her early film work as a part of Miranda July’s Joanie4Jackie film archive at Bard College and the Getty Research Institute, the William Louis-Dreyfus collection, Kean University, Michael Levine Foundation, and more.

 Recent projects include participating in both bi-coastal 2019 Every Woman Biennials with a film screening in New York and an art-book installation in Los Angeles.
 A solo show of films and sculptures premiered at Winslow Garage LA in 2018; recent group shows include KeyHole Gallery Brooklyn, and Hackett Mill Gallery San Francisco.
 Upcoming shows in 2019 include film screenings at Loophole and Il Kino, Berlin, and group shows at PØST Gallery, Los Angeles, Berry Campbell Gallery in New York, and Paul Thiebaud Gallery in San Francisco.